jonbho/run_authorized_osx/README.md

 * If the user does not enter the right password, the command will not be run.
 * Exit status is -1 if there is any issue obtaining authorization from the user, or whatever the command returns in any other case.
 * The first parameter given is taken as the command to be executed, the rest are passed in as arguments to that command.
-* The $PATH variable is **not** checked to run the command, provide a full path if necessary.
+* The $PATH variable is **not** checked to run the command, you need to provide the full path to the executable.

 IMPORTANT NOTE
 --------------
-Unfortunately, the main API used by this little utility, `AuthorizationExecuteWithPrivileges`, is **deprecated** by Apple :( Thus, it will stop working at some point in the future.
+Unfortunately, the main API used by this little utility, `AuthorizationExecuteWithPrivileges`, is **deprecated** by Apple :( Thus, it will stop working at some point in the (near) future.
 The suppoted alternative, SMJobBless, is a lot less flexible, can only be used inside an app bundle, etc...

 FUTURE EVOLUTION